thiagofnc/veritas-tool/README.md

 Backend + API + browser UI for scanning and analyzing Verilog/SystemVerilog projects, with hierarchy navigation, module connectivity views, and schematic-style layouts.

+Still deciding on the final project name: Verilogix, Silica, Verilium, or ArchRTL.

 ## Current Status

 This repo is still an MVP, but it is beyond the original "just hierarchy + basic graph" stage.